MykolaBilyi/local-service/README.md

 sudo update-ca-certificates
 ```

-You may need to change `local-service-certs-1` into name of your `certs` container.
+You may need to change `local-service-certs-1` into real name of your `certs` container.

 > [!Note]
 > This step should be done after every build  of the `certs` container.